exercism/python/exercises/concept/currency-exchange/.docs/instructions.md

 Create the `non_exchangeable_value()` function, taking `budget`, `exchange_rate`, `spread`, and `denomination`.

-This function should return the value that is *not* exchangeable due to the *denomination* of the bills, by subtracting your value after exchange from the theoretical value.
-The theoretical value assumes bills can be subdivided, therefore ignoring denomination, but does take into account spread.
+This function should return the value that is *not* exchangeable due to the *denomination* of the bills.
+Remember - this booth gets to keep the change _in addition_ to charging an exchange fee.
+Start by calculating the value you would receive if you were able to keep subdivided bills, then subtract the amount you would receive in whole bills.
+Both amounts should take the spread, or the exchange fee into account.

 **Note:** Returned value should be `int` type.